Back

 A memorandum of understanding, which acts as a contract, is then drawn up by the seller's agents once an offer has been accepted.
 All responsibilities and costs for both parties should be outlined within this document.

-Buying off-plan
+Buying a property off-plan in Dubai

 Related News